Arthur Honegger: Health problems

+Death

 Arthur Honegger died in his studio, 71 boulevard de Clichy, on 27 November 1955.
 His funeral took place on 2 December 1955 at the Oratoire du Louvre, in the presence of a representative of French President René Coty and of Elisabeth, Queen of the Belgians.
 The eulogy was delivered by Pastor Fritz Münch, director of the Strasbourg Conservatory and brother of friend Charles Münch, to the sound of the "lamento" from the Danse des morts and the "Alleluia' from Le Roi David.
 During the cremation at Père Lachaise Cemetery, several personalities made speeches, including Jean Cocteau.
 The urn passed between a hedge of Republican Guards presenting arms (although he remained a Swiss national and never took French citizenship), and was then taken to Saint-Vincent Cemetery, in the Montmartre district, where it is now placed under a simple tombstone.

 The Paris Opéra paid tribute to him on 18 December 1955 with the Symphonie n°3 conducted by Louis Fourestier, followed by Jeanne au Bûcher, with Claude Nollier, creator of the role.
 In November 1956, his friends Georges Tzipine, Fernand Oubradous and Arthur Hoérée organized a series of concerts featuring works by Honegger, and the Quintet No. 4 for 2 violins, viola and 2 cellos, Op.
 350, composed by his friend Darius Milhaud and dedicated to Honegger.
 In 1962, Poulenc, too, dedicated "à la mémoire de Arthur Honegger" one of the last pieces he completed, his Clarinet Sonata.

+Early championing

 Many of Honegger's works were championed by his longtime friend Georges Tzipine, who conducted the premiere recordings of some of them (Cris du Monde, Nicolas de Flüe).

 Honegger's discography is very extensive.